Phillip-England/godocument/docs/configuration.md

 }
 ```

-Create the corrosponding files and directories:
+Create the corresponding files and directories:

 ```bash
 mkdir /docs/new-section